steveseguin/vdo.ninja/install.md

 ### Deploying your own media relay TURN Server

-As for the TURN relay server, as basic one can run on a single or dual-core computer; 2GB of RAM or more recommended.
-It doesn't take much to host a few users -- it mainly just needs a good internet connection.
+As for the TURN relay server, a basic one can run on a single or dual-core computer; 2GB of RAM or more recommended though.
+It doesn't take much of a server to host a few users -- it mainly just needs a good internet connection.
 Most users will not need a TURN server, but since VDO.Ninja handles many different types of users, the TURN server is there as a failsafe for those occasional problem users.
 I'm assuming you know why you need and want a TURN server -- if not, you may not actually need one.

 A guide and sample config file for the turn server is here: https://github.com/steveseguin/vdo.ninja/blob/master/turnserver.md

 If deploying to GCP or AWS, you might need to make some tweaks to the IP address values to include the internet local IP as well as the external.
 Please see online guides no setting up a TURN server for your particular setup.
-Setups will vary.
+Setups will vary, especially if you need a TURN server that has TLS, IPv6 support, or token-based auth support.

-Once you have your TURN server setup, you can update the index.html of the VDO.Ninja code.
-Nightly or official releases should be fine to pull.
-You probably will want to uncomment the lines linked below once deployed, adjusting the default values to your liking and updating the server location address and credentials of your TURN server (if you deployed one that is).
-Unless your TURN server also provides STUN capabilities, you may want to also use the Google STUN servers, so uncomment that stuff too.
+Once you have your TURN server setup, you can update the index.html of the VDO.Ninja code (near the bottom) with your TURN/STUN settings.

 https://github.com/steveseguin/vdo.ninja/blob/df6c147311b9e7d19659ddbb1799d6598f59aa0d/index.html#L644

 Also note: There are third-party providers offering TURN services, if you would like a managed third party provider, although they are often quite expensive.
 Some example code on using Twillio as a TURN provider, with auth logic, can be found in the main.js file.

 ### Further customization of the website code